sandysanthosh/Java-Interview-Programs/README.md

 165 .
 Can you give an example of implementation of navigableMap interface?

 166 .
 What are the static methods present in the collections class?

-Advanced collections
+#### Advanced collections:

 167 .
 What is the difference between synchronized and concurrent collections in Java?